 It’s that time of year, where the weather gets chilly- and we start to lose that pretty summer glow.
 I’ve had some questions about my self tanning routine, so I thought I’d give you the inside scoop on what I do!

 I started self tanning about 2 years ago, once I finally decided to take better care of my skin and skip the tanning booth.
-After testing out some different products I’ve settled on my favorites and have been using them for over a year!
+After testing out a variety of different products I’ve settled on my favorites and have been using them for over a year!

 My favorite self tanning product is St. Tropez Self tan dark Bronzing Mousse.
 It’s a little bit of an investment, but i’m still using the same bottle I bought almost a year ago!